 1. It’s a non-stop party

 Students love a good night out but let’s face it, there is the odd lecture and deadline in between.
+Plus, the majority of the partying happens in the the Welcome Week and no one can afford clubbing every night!
 People just don’t appreciate all the effort you’re putting into your degree and parents can be the worst culprits of them all.
 In a cringey attempt to be ‘down with the kids’ or simply humiliate you in public they’ll ask the most ill-informed questions about your social life (e.g. use of the word ‘discotech’).
 For parents that do not fall under this category, the alternative is pure denial.
 These parents are extremely naive and assume that not a single drop of alcohol has ever passed your lips.
 They raised you to be a sensible adult after all.

 2. You know all there is to know about your subject